 The platform helps brands engage with new moms, who make up a very influential demographic, by utilising the collective knowledge of thousands of experienced moms in the country.

 Vijendranath says the following statistics should be considered, Bizcommunity.com reported that 60% of the 18 million female consumers in SA are the primary buyers in their households and 83% of new moms are millennials, of which 46% trust the recommendation of other parents above any other channels, according to Forbes.com.

 Depending on the product or brand, MomSays makes use of its extensive network of influential moms to facilitate product testing, brand events, panel discussions and social media activations.

 Vijendranath secured a R1-million investment in 2018 from the I’M IN Accelerator program which is part of IDF Capital.
-She says she together with her team are raising their second round.
+She says she together with her team is raising their second round.

-According to Vijendranath while the original idea (for MomSays) was bootstrapped, the investment allowed them to get product-development expertise to fast track to market.
-“Thanks to our investor, we could launch with more features than we expected much quicker, hire freelancers, put some money behind branding and marketing.”
+According to Vijendranath while the original idea (for MomSays) was bootstrapped, the investment allowed them to get product-development expertise to fast-track to market.
+“Thanks to our investor, we could launch with more features than we expected much quicker, hire freelancers, and put some money behind branding and marketing.”

 Vijendranath adds: “We were opened up to a whole new world and made some connections through our investors.
-I had a mentor who helped a lot with regards to monetising our platform.
+I had a mentor who helped a lot with regard to monetising our platform.

 “Having an investor also attracts other investors which has been good for us.
 We are currently speaking to a few angel investors for round two.
 As it usually is, more people believe in your startup when you tell them that investors are already backing it.”